 The Realisation: a dimmed light within yearning to be awakened.

-The Seeker: remembrance of divine knowledge, ready to surrender.
+The Seeker: a remembrance of divine knowledge, ready to surrender.

 The Journey: the path to truth (the Arabic word illustrated is "Haqq" meaning truth).